jaytimm/corpuslingr/README.md

 head(dailyMeta['titles'])
 ##                                                                              titles
+## 2              Publicly-Funded New Mexico Spaceport Seeks Confidentiality | New ...
-## 2 Indian Slavery Once Thrived in New Mexico.
+## 3 Indian Slavery Once Thrived in New Mexico.
 Latinos Are Finding Family Ties to It.
-## 3                        Publicly-Funded New Mexico Spaceport Seeks Confidentiality
 ## 4                      University of New Mexico Ranked 7th for Application Increase
 ## 5                       Lawsuit Targets New Mexico's Two-Tier Identification System
-## 6                             New Mexico lawmaker seeks funding for school security
+## 6                   New Mexico lawmaker seeks funding for school security | The ...
-## 7             New Mexico holds hundreds of people in prison past their release date
+## 7                         New Mexico Art Exhibit Highlights Presidents' Word Choice
 ```

 ### clr\_web\_scrape()

 The second function, `clr_web_scrape`, scrapes text from a vector of web addresses.
 This can be supplied by the output from `clr_web_gnews`, or any dataframe with links to websites.

-The function returns a [TIF]()-compliant dataframe, with each scraped text represented as a single row.
+The function returns a [TIF](https://github.com/ropensci/tif#text-interchange-formats)-compliant dataframe, with each scraped text represented as a single row.
 Metadata from output of `clr_web_gnews` is also included.

 Both functions depend on functionality made available in the `boilerpipeR`, `XML`, and `RCurl` packages.